Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy

-In comparison, we find that the difference in size of the $(w_{0}, w_{a})$ contour areas, between the different binning choices in successive order of preference, is $\sim$10\% for the full 3$\times$2pt and clustering-only measurements in the no-noise setup, and slightly more amplified at $\sim$10--15\% for the realistic noise simulation.
+In comparison, we find that the difference in size of the $(w_{0}, w_{a})$ contour areas, between the different binning choices in successive order of preference, is $\sim$10\% on average for the full 3$\times$2pt and clustering-only measurements in the no-noise set-up.
+For the realistic noise simulation, this difference is slightly more amplified at $\sim$10--15\%.
 We conclude for these signals that the gain is considerable and it provides clear motivation to choose the equipopulated binning for a real Stage IV analysis.

 With respect to the number of redshift bins chosen for tomography, we expect that the rate of information gain will decrease as the number of bins increases, until a point at which the area of the $(w_{0}, w_{a})$ contours will converge to a consistent value that does not continue to improve when arbitrarily adding more bins for the tomographic analysis.
-For each of the cosmic shear and clustering components individually, we find that this convergence is reached at $\sim$6--8 bins in the 1 and 2\,$\sigma$ contours across both the no-noise and noisy simulations.
-For each of these signals the minimum number of bins required to fully constrain the dark energy parameters is 2, and using this measurement as a baseline we find that for both components in the noisy setup there is only a further $\mathcal{O}(1\%)$ level improvement in the $(w_{0}, w_{a})$ constraints when increasing the number of tomographic bins from 7 to 10.
+For each of the cosmic shear and clustering components individually, we find that this convergence is reached at around six to eight bins for the 1 and 2\,$\sigma$ contours across both the no-noise and noisy simulations.
+For each of these signals, the minimum number of bins required to fully constrain the dark energy parameters is two, and using this measurement as a baseline, we expect that for both components in the noisy set-up, there is only a further $\mathcal{O}(1\%)$ level improvement in the $(w_{0}, w_{a})$ constraints when increasing the number of tomographic bins successively from six to ten.